aron-muon/KubeCodeRun/README.md

 ## Quick Start

-Get up and running in minutes.
+Get up and running in minutes using prebuilt Docker images.

 1. **Clone the repository**